-HLC Position: HLC advocates for expanded access to federal health data, widespread adoption of health information technology (HIT), and the use of interoperable electronic health information systems driven by private-sector innovation.
-Recognizing the importance of interoperable infrastructure for information exchange, HLC’s consensus principles emphasize the need for the private sector to develop technologies and applications that enable bidirectional and instant exchange of meaningful health data.
+HLC Position: HLC believes better health outcomes for individuals and populations require an interoperable healthcare system where the patient is at the center of care and the right data are available to the right person at the right time.
+HLC’s consensus principles emphasize the need for the private sector to develop technologies and applications that enable bidirectional and instant exchange of meaningful health data.
 HLC believes that greater accessibility and quality of health data can accelerate progress in medicines, improve the quality of care delivery, empower consumers, reduce costs, and lead to other benefits not yet imagined.
-HLC also believes that federal organizations such as CMS, the Veterans Administration (VA), and the Food and Drug Administration (FDA), among others, have an obligation to share federally held health information, with appropriate privacy protections, so that maximum public benefit can be gained from collected data.
+Broader data access and interoperability can also help disseminate best practices and essential improvements in health equity by having the tools to eliminate disparities in care.
+HLC also believes that federal organizations, such as CMS, Veterans Affairs (VA), and the Food and Drug Administration (FDA), among others, have an obligation to share federally held health information, with appropriate privacy and security protections, so that maximum public benefit can be gained from their collected data.

 HLC Recent Activity: